-Jaipur, Feb 22: The Rajasthan High Court has ruled that a mosque, being a place of religious worship, falls under the definition of ‘Waqf’ as per Section 3(r) of the Waqf Act, 1995.
-Consequently, disputes regarding such properties must be adjudicated exclusively by the Waqf Tribunal.
+Jaipur: The Rajasthan High Court has ruled that a mosque, being a place of religious worship, falls under the definition of ‘Waqf’ as per Section 3(r) of the Waqf Act, 1995.
+The Waqf Tribunal must exclusively adjudicate disputes regarding such properties.

 Court’s Ruling

-A bench of Justice Birendra Kumar cited Section 85 of the Waqf Act, which bars civil courts, revenue courts, or other authorities from hearing cases related to waqf properties.
+A bench of Justice Birendra Kumar cited Section 85 of the Waqf Act.
+It bars civil courts, revenue courts, or other authorities from hearing cases related to waqf properties.
 The Court clarified that the jurisdiction for such disputes lies solely with the Waqf Tribunal.

-The ruling came in response to a civil revision petition challenging a lower court’s refusal to reject a plaint under Order VII Rule 11 CPC.
+The ruling came in response to a civil revision petition challenging a lower court’s refusal.
+This was to reject a plaint under Order VII Rule 11 CPC.
 The case involved the Madina Zama Masjid, allegedly built with contributions from the local Muslim community.
-While the petitioners (original defendants) claimed ownership of the mosque property, the plaintiffs sought an injunction to prevent any interference with religious activities.
+The petitioners (original defendants) claimed ownership of the mosque property.
+But, the plaintiffs sought an injunction to prevent any interference with religious activities.

 Trial Court’s Error

-The civil court had dismissed the petitioners’ plea, reasoning that the mosque was not registered as waqf property.
-The High Court, however, held that permanent dedication of immovable property for religious use qualifies it as waqf, regardless of its registration status.
+The civil court dismissed the petitioners’ plea because officials had not registered the mosque as waqf property.
+The High Court, however, held that permanent dedication of immovable property for religious use qualifies it as waqf.
+This is regardless of its registration status.
 As a result, the civil court lacked jurisdiction.

 Key Observations